tkotosz/BehatMagento2Extension/README.md

     Bex\Behat\Magento2Extension:
       services: features/bootstrap/config/services.yml
 ```
-Note: You can use yml, xml or php format.
+Note: You can use `yml`, `xml` or `php` format.
 For more information see the official documentation of the [Symfony DI component](https://symfony.com/doc/current/components/dependency_injection.html).

 2. Define your helper service: